私 (亜 真里男)と草間彌生、長い芸術の旅、アンプラグド I (Mario A) and KUSAMA Yayoi, a long artistic journey, unplugged

 When I met KUSAMA Yayoi for the first time, I knew that she had experienced similar sufferings, hardship while living in the United States of America (1957 – 1973).
 Bio, written by herself:

 Obviously, I can observe a kind of naivety on her side, because she was already 30 years old when she arrived in New York City.
 The desire to become famous in the United States of America as a mentally ill Japanese female artist has to be examined very critically.
 To continue at any cost, while being financially poor and living in a cold room with broken windows, physically weak because of lack of nutrition, and having schizophrenia, causes me to question, to be suspicious about Kusama’s motives.
-Neither do I regard her intellectually fit to master all the obstacles when living, working, paying taxes, having sex with foreign men, experiencing abortions?, yearning for family life without speaking the language, and ultimately, wanting to be commercially successful in a foreign country.
+Neither do I regard her intellectually fit to master all the obstacles when living, working, paying taxes, paying the rent, paying health insurance, having sex with foreign men, experiencing abortions?, yearning for family life without speaking the language, and ultimately, wanting to be commercially successful in a foreign country.

 Actually, the same has to be said about expensive megapolis Tokyo, with its high rents.
 I really do not recommend young foreign wanna-be artists to start their artist career in Tokyo without first speaking and reading Japanese, having a stable financial back bone and understand the way of doing business in the Japanese art industry.
 Probably you may have already noticed, as there exists no healthy art market in Tokyo, the few contemporary art related museums lack the financial resources for proper acquisitions, see the case of art star MURAKAMI Takashi 村上隆.
 Neither will you be getting by with 10.000 US$ from the museum collection’s committee, as 50% will be cut off by your art dealer.
 You have to be mentally stable, need some brain and a day-job to survive as an artist in Tokyo.